Some info has been automatically translated. Show original language

 Home

-Wake up to breathtaking fjord views and crisp Scandinavian air from the spacious terrace – made for slow mornings, long dinners and unforgettable moments together.
-Just minutes from Preikestolen, with space for up to 18 guests, it’s the perfect base for families and groups seeking both nature and comfort.
-From May 18th 2026: Outdoor jacuzzi and premium swim spa (9 seats) overlooking the fjord.
-More than a stay – a place where memories are made.
+Wake up to breathtaking fjord views and crisp Scandinavian air from the spacious terrace — perfect for slow mornings, long dinners, and unforgettable moments together.
+Just minutes from Preikestolen, with space for up to 18 guests, this is the ideal retreat for families and groups seeking both nature and comfort.
+Enjoy the outdoor swim spa with hot tub, counter-current system, 9 seats, and fjord views — perfect for relaxing year-round.
+More than a stay — a place where memories are made.

 Guest favourite